 Understanding visual feedback tools

-Visual feedback tools let you comment on digital assets with context—screenshots, annotations, technical metadata, and threaded discussions—instead of vague text-only messages.
+Visual feedback tools let you comment on digital work with context — screenshots, annotations, technical metadata, and threaded discussions — instead of vague text-only messages sent over email or Slack.

 Three main categories